patrickkunka/mixitup/README.md

 MixItUp is a high-performance, dependency-free library for animated DOM manipulation.
 MixItUp gives you the power to filter, sort, add and remove DOM elements with beautiful animations — on top of native CSS layouts.

-For full documentation, tutorials, and more please visit [website pending](pending).
+For full documentation, tutorials, and more please visit [_website pending_](pending).

 MixItUp is open source and free to use for non-commercial, educational and non-profit use.
 For use in commercial projects, a commercial license is required.
-For licensing information and FAQs please see [website pending](pending).
+For licensing information and FAQs please see [_website pending_](pending).

 #### API Docs